canonical/maas/docs/ipv6.rst

 subnet, several of these address assignment mechanisms can be combined.

-MAAS statically configures your nodes' default IPv6 route to use the router configured on the cluster interface, if there is one, so that the nodes will know their default gateway.
-If you are planning to operate DHCPv6 clients that need routing information, you may still want route advertisements configured to make those clients obtain configuration over DHCP.
+MAAS statically configures your nodes' default IPv6 route to use the router that is configured on the cluster interface, so that the nodes will know their default gateway.
+They do not need DHCP.
+However, if you are planning to operate DHCPv6 clients as well, e.g. on machines not managed by MAAS or on virtual machines hosted by MAAS nodes, you may still want to have RAs configured to make those clients obtain configuration over DHCP.

-If you want RAs but your gateway does not send them, install and configure ``radvd`` somewhere on the network to advertise its route.
+If you need RAs but your gateway does not send them, install and configure ``radvd`` somewhere on the network to advertise its route.